Broad-based business writing training with a focus on customer support.

 Subjective feedback:

-• Is your tone too blunt or too timid?
+• Is the tone too blunt or too timid?

 • Can you cut any unnecessary words?